Art and Its Markets: Navigating Art, Finance & Value

 Passionate about all forms of art, architecture and design, he now adheres to a corporate role within the secondary art market and often ascends a Christie's rostrum for charity auctions in collaboration with various non-profit organisations.

-Matteo Pace is a London-based wealth manager and family office advisor shaping the intersections between global markets and the art world.
+Matteo is a London-based wealth manager and family office advisor shaping the intersections between global markets and the art world.
 He works with professionals, entrepreneurs and families on multi-asset portfolios that integrate art, collectibles and other real assets into long-term wealth and alternative investment strategies.
 Alongside his client work, Matteo has co-founded and invested in a select group of art businesses and advises across the primary and secondary markets, supporting artists and next-generation collectors with clear, disciplined and ethical advice.